Frequently Asked Questions

-SP Group, our billing agent, offers various ways, such as cheque or GIRO, for you to settle your monthly bills.
+SP Group acts as the billing agent for Ohm.
+They offers various ways, such as cheque or GIRO, for you to settle your monthly bills.
 If you’re currently paying your monthly SP Group utilities bill using GIRO, you do not need to submit another GIRO form when you switch to Ohm.
-All existing payment arrangements you have with SP Group for your current utilities bill will remain in place.
-If you have any questions regarding your payment options, drop us a message via the Customer Portal or call our Customer Care at 1800-835 6463.
+All existing payment arrangements you have with SP Group for your current utilities bill will remain.
+If you have any questions regarding your payment options, drop us a message via Customer Portal or call our Customer Care at 1800-835 6463.

 Where can I check my account balance?

 You can find your account balance for the electricity portion of your utilities bill on your Customer Portal.
 Alternatively, you can log into SP Utilities Portal or use the SP Utilities App to check your account balance for your total SP Group utilities bill.